flamefalcon342516/ros_gazebosim_apfa/README.md

-# ros_gazebosim_apfa
+#ros_gazebosim_apfa
+ROS 2-based Car Simulation in Gazebo

-ros_gazebosim_apfa A ROS 2 project for simulating and controlling a car in Gazebo.
-Features a custom car model (.xacro/.gazebo) with Python scripts to manage movement via wheel rotation.
-Includes ROS 2 topics, services, and Rviz2 visualization for paths, obstacles, and targets.
-Future plans: path planning and sensor integration.
+This repository features a ROS 2 project for simulating and controlling a car in Gazebo.
+The simulation uses a custom car model built with .xacro and .gazebo files, with a launch file to initialize the environment.
+Car movements—forward, backward, left, and right—are controlled via Python by manipulating wheel rotations through Gazebo messages.

+Key Features:
+Custom Car Model: Designed with .xacro and .gazebo files for realistic dynamics.
+Python Control: Scripts to manage car movement and control.
+ROS 2 Integration: Communicate with the simulation using ROS 2 topics and services.
+Visualization: Use matplotlib to plot movement paths, obstacles, and targets.
+Planned Enhancements:
+Path planning and obstacle avoidance.
+Integration of LIDAR, GPS, and camera sensors.
+Support for multi-vehicle simulation.